 They are the owners of “Re-find”, a vintage furniture & home decorating shop on Galesville’s main street.
 During the rest of the month, the co-owners search for unique pieces, then restore them.
-But not as they originally were; these pieces are chalk-painted, spruced up and renewed in artistic new ways.
+But not as they originally were; these pieces are chalk-painted, spruced up and renewed.

 A great frame with a not-so-great picture becomes a chalk board.
 A desk with a worn top may get a replacement marble writing surface.

 “Alot of people like to have fun, unique pieces for their house,” she says.
 “This is the place to do that.”

 It can take a day or a week to spruce up a piece.
 Loose corners are tightened.
 Seams coming apart will be professionally glued and clamped for another 20-30 years of wear.

 Each month features new pieces, as they’re constantly adding and designing.

 The idea started in July 2013, when the long-time antique store in that location closed.
 The owner retired.
 The artist next door, Elsie Whitman, 58, suggested a couple of her daughter’s friends take it over.

 One of them is Lisa Elcano, 35, a Washington, DC, parole and probation officer with a two-year old girl and four-year old boy.
 Her husband is school athletic director.
 They’d already been selling rehabbed furniture on Craigs List.

 “This was an opportunity to take it to the next level,” says Lisa.